Jacqueline Fernandez: Acting career

-2009–2013: Debut and breakthrough
+Debut and breakthrough (2009–2013)

-In 2009, Fernandez traveled to India for a modeling assignment.
+In 2009, Fernandez travelled to India for a modelling assignment.
 She successfully auditioned for Sujoy Ghosh's fantasy film Aladin (2009) her acting debut.
 She played the love interest of Riteish Deshmukh's character, a role based on the character of Princess Jasmine. and Rajeev Masand of CNN-IBN felt that she was: "easy on the eyes and appears confident but has precious little to do".
 Although the film was a critical and commercial failure, she won the IIFA Award for Star Debut of the Year – Female.

 In 2010, Fernandez appeared opposite Deshmukh in the science fiction romantic comedy Jaane Kahan Se Aayi Hai.
 She was cast as a girl from Venus, who lands on Earth in search of love.
 The film, along with Fernandez's performance, received poor reviews; Rediff.com's Sukanya Verma noted: "She gamely makes a fool of herself whilst aping the actions of movie stars, ranging from Sridevi's Naagin dance, Mithun Chakravarthy's Disco Dancer moves, to Big B's violent headshake in Hum.
 Her Tara could be a keeper if only Jaane Kahan Se Aayi Hai wasn't so intent on turning her into a love-struck Barbie."
-Critic Anupama Chopra also criticized Fernandez, calling her "a pin-prick on a balloon".
+Critic Anupama Chopra also criticised Fernandez, calling her "a pin-prick on a balloon".
 Later that year, she made a special appearance in the song "Dhanno" for Sajid Khan's comedy Housefull.